programminghistorian/jekyll/lessons/viewing-html-files.md

 Hello World!
 ```

-Save the file to your programming-historian directory as
+Save the file to your `programming-historian`{.filename} directory as
-hello-world.html.
-Now go to Firefox and choose File -\> New Tab and then
+`hello-world.html`{.filename}.
+Now go to Firefox and choose
+`File -> New Tab`{.filename} and then `File -> Open File`{.filename}.
-File -\> Open File.
-Choose hello-world.html.
-Depending on your text
+Choose `hello-world.html`{.filename}.
+Depending on your text editor you
-editor you may have a ‘view page in browser’ or ‘open in browser’
+may have a ‘view page in browser’ or ‘open in browser’ option.
+Once you
-option.
-Once you have opened the file, your message should appear in the
+have opened the file, your message should appear in the browser.
+Note
-browser.
-Note the difference between opening an HTML file with a browser
+the difference between opening an HTML file with a browser like Firefox
-like Firefox (which interprets it) and opening the same file with your
+(which interprets it) and opening the same file with your text editor
-text editor (which does not).
+(which does not).

 ### Suggested readings for learning HTML